 ABOUT THE AUTHOR

 I’m a writer by morning, bartender and tap dancer by night.
 After teaching Math for twelve years, the closing of my school gave me the impetus to write with a purpose.
 Born from a decade of poetry and street art, Wednesday Night Meeting lives as my first novel.
+Doubly Bubbly, a novella, contains a lot of empty space since it is meant to mirror the mind of the typical heterosexual male.
+It’s pretty silly, but with a touch of pretension.

 I grew up in Mt.
 Sinai, Long Island, and despite its name, it’s almost completely flat.
 My father, he goes by Lee, the middle initial of our shared name, taught me to love baseball.
 My mother, Marcia, taught me it’s not only O.K. to dance and wear sequins on stage, but that girls might even like you because of it.
 My maternal grandparents combined to be a third guardian.
 Through the art of language, William Hoover taught me to keep searching for meaning, and Marian brought me to the place where I found it: New York City.